esp-rs/esp-rust-board/README.md

 ## Project Specification

-This board is based on the ESP32-C3, and includes sensors, LED, buttons, battery charger and USB type-C connector.
+This board is based on the ESP32-C3, and includes sensors, LED, buttons, battery charger, and USB type-C connector.

 ### SoC Features